Mucoepidermoid carcinoma

 • Necrosis: Necrosis is a type of cell death that is commonly seen in cancerous tumours.
 A mucoepidermoid carcinoma with necrosis is given 3 points.

-• Perineural invasionPerineural invasion means that cancer cells were seen attached to a nerve.
+• Perineural invasionPerineural invasion means that cancer cells are seen attached to a nerve.
 A mucoepidermoid carcinoma with perineural invasion is given 2 points.

 • AnaplasiaAnaplasia is a word pathologists use to describe very abnormal-looking cancer cells.
 A mucoepidermoid carcinoma with anaplastic tumour cells is given 4 points.